nicuveo/pietre/docs/reference.md

 #### Enumerations

 An enum defines the set of valid constructors for a given type, enclosed between brackets.
 The name of the enum is registered in the namespace as a type, and the enum's constructors as constant values.
 Enum constructors cannot take an argument.
+Enums do not accept type parameters.

 ```rust
 enum Colour { Red | Green | Blue };